 Best ABS Filament for Ender 3

-ABS (or acrylonitrile butadiene styrene) is a close second to PLA as the most popular general-purpose materials and one of the best filaments for the Creality Ender 3 (if you use an Ender 3 enclosure).
+ABS (or acrylonitrile butadiene styrene) is a close second to PLA as the most popular general-purpose material and one of the best filaments for the Creality Ender 3 (if you use an Ender 3 enclosure).

-It’s tough, reasonably flexible (far more than PLA), durable, and wear and heat resistant.
+It’s tough, reasonably flexible (far more than PLA), durable, and wear and heat-resistant.

-Typical applications include high-stress toys, shells and cases for all manner of electrical and household items, prototypes, gears, and parts exposed to direct sunlight.
+Typical applications include high-stress toys, shells, and cases for all manner of electrical and household items, prototypes, gears, and parts exposed to direct sunlight.

 The Ender 3 hits all the temperature criteria for ABS printing, but for the best results, you need an enclosure.